nikitodos/3D_Collection/README.md

-# 3D Imitation Models
+# 3D Models

-Generic 3D models I've made just for fun, that resemble several famous spacecrafts and dummy instrumentation.
+A collection of 3D models I've made just for fun, that resemble several famous spacecrafts and dummy instrumentation.